Disclaimer: I don't own Yu-Gi-Oh.

 "Yes?"
 I ask him.
 I try to look as normal as my fear of the lobster besides me isn't.

 "Do you mind if we sit a party with you for the night?
-The other tables by the lobster tank are filled and our new guest strongly desires a set within range," he asks.
+The other tables by the lobster tank are filled and our new guest strongly desires a set within range," he says.
 His tone doesn't sound like I have a choice.

 Actually, I do mind, but I didn't really pay to come here, I had coupons.
 Maybe that puts me at a disadvantage.
 I nod for the okay.
 The waiter does some demented half bow and leaves.
 Within minutes my tablemate arrives.

-A little boy, about as tall as Yuugi, rushes up next to me and sticks his face against the tank so fast I'm surprised he didn't just slam into the glass while he was at it.
+A little boy, about as tall as Yuugi, rushes up next to me and sticks his face against the tank so fast I'm surprised he didn't just slam it into the glass while he was at it.
 His dark blue eyes fill with awe at the hideous creatures.
 The lobster near me waves his antenna smugly.
 I place my hand on the glass to block out the insult.
 I feel the claws slam against the glass where my palm rests, hard.
-I feel a little creeped out, but also superior.
+I'm a little creeped out, but also superior.
 The lobster ultimately can't do anything to me.
 I could get up and walk away and he'd still be in his cage, cat food.

 "Look at that lobster.
 It looks like he's trying to get your attention," the boy pipes up.
 It takes me a few seconds to realize he's talking to me.